LindaZollitsch/OS_CAU/einfuehrung_OS.md

 {{5-6}}
 ********************************************************************************

-"A key element of open science is to claim for openness of digital research and teaching.
-This means that research results, research data, research methods and procedures as well as course and teaching content, software and tools are available free of charge and can be reused."
 "Ein zentrales Element von Open Science ist die Forderung nach Offenheit der digitalen Forschung und Lehre.
 Das bedeutet, dass Forschungsergebnisse, Forschungsdaten, Forschungsmethoden und -verfahren sowie Lehr- und Lerninhalte, Software und Werkzeuge kostenlos zur Verfügung stehen und nachgenutzt werden können"

 (Kunst, Sabine & Degkwitz, Andreas.
 (2019).
 Open Science - the new paradigm for research and education?.
 10.18452/19871.)